Wondering what these responsibilities mean for you and your forest? Here are some common questions about landowner responsibilities:

 If a property is sold, does the buyer have to continue with the carbon project?

 If a property is sold or changes ownership, the new owner will be required to continue with the forest carbon project.
 The terms of the forest carbon project are attached to the land, not the landowner.
 If a property owner decides to intentionally end their forest carbon project, they will be legally required by the state of California to replace (i.e., buy) any Air Resources Board forest offset credits that have been previously issued to the project.

 What if there is a natural disaster on my property?

 When a natural disaster occurs on a property where there is a forest carbon project and carbon stocks are lost, this is referred to as an unintentional reversal.
 If there is an unintentional reversal on your property, please notify Forest Carbon Works immediately so we can take the appropriate next steps.
 If an unintentional reversal occurs on your property, you are not penalized as a landowner for any losses in carbon stocks but annual payments may be affected if the loss is substantial.

-What happens if I want to harvest during the crediting period?
+What happens if I want to harvest during the Payment Period?

-Beyond the initial six-year contract period with Forest Carbon Works, harvesting is allowed on the property during the crediting period.
-However, harvest plans must be appropriately planned and coordinated with Forest Carbon Works.
-Any harvests which take place must not reduce biomass below certain levels.
-If at the time of the third party audit, the project’s stocks are below certain levels due to deliberate activity (such as harvesting), an intentional reversal occurs.
+Harvest plans must be appropriately planned and coordinated with Forest Carbon Works.
+Any harvests which take place must not reduce the carbon on the property below certain levels.
+If at the time of the third party audit, the project’s carbon stocks are below certain levels due to deliberate activity (such as harvesting), an intentional reversal occurs.
 If an intentional reversal occurs, you may not receive your annual payment.